 Pretty little village at the ‘Jaws of Borrowdale’ where the valley starts to become very narrow.
-An impressive double arched ancient bridge over the River Derwent leads to the village and the river is normally clear and shallow making it ideal for a paddle.
+An impressive double arched ancient bridge over the River Derwent leads to the village and the river is normally clear and shallow with vast areas of shingle making it ideal for a paddle.
 There are a couple of cafes in the village, one overlooking the river.
 There is some free parking just over the bridge on the right with a National Trust donation box.
 Otherwise parking in the village is quite limited.
 Toilet facilities in the village.

 Travel back over the river and turn right to continue along the B5289.
 In approx 0.5 miles on the left is the Bowder Stone car park.

 The Bowder Stone is a very impressive and famous boulder which has somehow come to rest in a gravity defying position perched on its edge.
 The stone is about 30 feet high and estimated to be 2000 tons in weight.
 Steep steps lead to the top for the daring.
 The stone is approx 0.3 miles walk from the bus stop along a reasonably well made path with some ups and downs.
 It is located in the ‘Jaws of Borrowdale’ where the picturesque valley is very constricted with steep slopes either side.
 The car park is National Trust pay and display with a few pleasant picnic tables dotted around but no other facilities.